 Alphabet Knowledge Activities: “I’m a letter investigator!”

 Alphabet knowledge focuses on recognizing and naming letters.
-When you practice alphabet knowledge, try to only focus on the letter and not the sound!
-Remember, this stage is all about laying a strong foundation for your children before Kindergarten.
-Phonics comes a bit later, so don’t feel like you need to try and tackle everything at once.
+When you practice alphabet knowledge, try to only focus on the letter and not the sound.
+This stage is all about laying a strong foundation for your children before kindergarten.
+Don’t feel like you need to try and tackle everything at once.

 Before starting Kindergarten, children should be able to: